Koenkk/zigbee2mqtt.io/docs/devices/SZ-PIR04N.md

 * `illuminance_calibration`: Calibrates the illuminance value (percentual offset), takes into effect on next report of device.
 The value must be a number.

-* `illuminance_lux_calibration`: Calibrates the illuminance_lux value (percentual offset), takes into effect on next report of device.
+* `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
 The value must be a number.

 * `temperature_precision`: Number of digits after decimal point for temperature, takes into effect on next report of device.
+This option can only decrease the precision, not increase it.
 The value must be a number with a minimum value of `0` and with a with a maximum value of `3`

-* `temperature_calibration`: Calibrates the temperature value (absolute offset), takes into effect on next report of device.
-The value must be a number.

 ## Exposes